-We take an investor-perspective on the relation between commodities and traditional financial investments.
-To assess short-term correlations, we use daily, weekly, and monthly total returns on four widely used commodity and equity indices.
-We focus on results for weekly (Tuesday to Tuesday) holding-period returns, while also providing a discussion of our main findings for daily and monthly returns.
+We take the perspective of a passive investor on the relation between commodities and traditional financial investments.
+To assess short-term correlations, we use daily, weekly, and monthly returns on four widely used commodity and equity indices.
+We focus on results for weekly (Tuesday to Tuesday) holding-period returns, and provide a brief discussion of our (similar) findings for daily and monthly returns.
 To analyze long-term cointegration, we use the Tuesday close prices for the same four indices.